 With hundreds of miles of utility infrastructure on UBC’s 1,000 acre campus, Paul leads a team of professional engineers and technologists to plan and implement cyclical maintenance and renewal programs for existing utility infrastructure.
 The team also looks after the planning and construction of new utility infrastructure, to meet UBC’s growth and expansion needs.
 Paul also manages an operational group comprised of Chief Engineers and Power Engineers to operate and maintain the University’s steam plant, the Campus Energy Centre (CEC) currently under construction, and the Bioenergy Research Demonstration Facility (BRDF).

 Prior to immigrating to Canada, Paul was the Senior Electrical and Mechanical Engineer at a large cogeneration power station in the south of England with RWENpower, a major European utility.
-Paul is a Chartered Engineer (CEng) and is currently completing his Professional Engineer (Electrical) registration in BC.
+Paul is a Professional Engineer (P.Eng.) in BC and a Chartered Engineer (CEng) in the UK.

 Portfolio Finance Director